SuperGabe5/Veterix/README.md

 > THERE ARE A LOT OF SECURITY HOLES RIGHT NOW THAT NEED PATCHING

 > [!WARNING]
-> I DO NOT HAVE A CRT DISPLAY TO TEST WITH SO I ASSUME THAT YOUR USING AN LCD
+> I DO NOT HAVE A CRT DISPLAY TO TEST WITH SO I ASSUME THAT YOUR USING AN LCD.
->
-> Also I'm considering rebaseing this on Linux 1.2 because I Found it's 64bit support and in this project it's unnecessary as this is meant to have 386/486 clean
->
-> Also the current code base is too big for me to maintain on my own.
->
-> Also that kernel version is more likely to be compatible with XFree86 3.3.6 (also forking that to make my own maintained version for this limited hardware)